-The Catalog Designer screen will go to the Overview screen, awaiting the next user action.

 Module 7: Pricing

 In this Module we take a look at the main considerations for pricing, - how to create and manage charge types, how to associate them with items, and how to test the basket pricing mechanism.
 Note that the catalog only lists charges and prices, and does not make any calculations.
 It is not a ‘billing’ service, just a repository where all the information can be stored.